Quantifying and using uncertainty in Bayesian deep learning systems for robust UAV navigation

 \[\begin{align*} \text{Noise level 1} \begin{cases} GRN \sim \mathcal{U}[-1.0, 1.0)\\ GHN \sim \mathcal{U}[0, 2.0) \end{cases} & \;\;\;\;\; \text{Noise level 2} \begin{cases} GRN \sim \mathcal{U}[-1.5, 1.5)\\ GHN \sim \mathcal{U}[0, 3.0) \end{cases} \end{align*}\]In this regard, with this experimental setup we seek to answer the following research question:

-Ideally, we would expect the UAV to have a more robust and stable navigation performance by the full uncertainty-aware navigation architecture and by using the expected value of the predicted velocities
+Navigation Models Baselines.
+Ideally, we would expect the UAV to have a more robust and stable navigation performance with a full uncertainty-aware navigation architecture and by using the expected value of the predicted velocities

 For more in depth info about this topic, please check the papers

-Arnez Yagualca, Fabio Alejandro (Oct 2025).
+Arnez Yagualca, Fabio Alejandro (Nov 2025).
 Quantifying and Using Uncertainty in Deep Learning-based UAV Navigation.
-Fabio Arnez - Personal Website. https://FabioArnez.github.io.
+Fabio Arnez - Website. https://FabioArnez.github.io.

 or as a BibTeX entry: